The Italian Front

 Geographically, the Italian Front was a continuation of the Western Front south of neutral Switzerland.
 Although it led to a huge number of casualties – over two million altogether – it was effectively a stalemate, with Italy and Austro-Hungary facing each other across the north-eastern borders of Italy for three years.
 The decisive battles took place in the lowlands and foothills but the Italian Front will be remembered for the extreme fighting conditions in the high mountains.

 At first Italy was neutral, but its ancient enmity with Austro-Hungary was never far from the surface.
 Italy had only become a united kingdom in the mid-nineteenth century, and in 1914 Austro-Hungary still occupied the “Italia irredenta” (Unredeemed Italy) regions to the north and east of Venice, which had been lost in Napoleonic times.

 In 1882 Germany had imposed on these two traditional enemies a tripartite mutual defence alliance and so it was expected that Italy would join the Central Powers at the outbreak of the First World War.
 But the Italian Army had lost much artillery in a colonial adventure in 1911-13 and declared neutrality, hoping to gain her territorial ambitions by diplomacy.

-Great Britain was anxious to avoid Central Powers access to the Italian peninsula and consequently threaten Allied superiority in the Mediterranean, and so offered substantial inducements to persuade Italy into alliance by the secret Pact of London of 26 April 1915.
+Great Britain was anxious to deny Central Powers access to the Italian peninsula and consequent threat to Allied navies in the Mediterranean, and so offered substantial inducements to persuade Italy into alliance by the secret Pact of London of 26 April 1915.
 Italy declared war on Austro-Hungary on 24 May 1915.

 Where did most of the battles take place?